pallet/pallet/CONTRIBUTING.md

 followed by a more detailed explanation.

-See [progit](http://progit.org/book/ch5-2.html#commit_guidelines) for a more complete explaination of commit messages.
+See [progit](http://progit.org/book/ch5-2.html#commit_guidelines) for a more complete explanation of commit messages.

 ## Release Notes